 Luckily for us, Davidsdottir recently spilled her diet and nutrition secrets to PopSugar, sharing that she focuses on colorful veggies and lean meats, while avoiding added sugars.
 "Nutrition is very important to me.
 It's another piece of the training routine," Davidsdottir tells PopSugar.
 Curious what this seriously strong woman eats in a day?
 This is exactly what a CrossFit star eats for breakfast, lunch, and dinner.

-If it isn't broken, don't fix it.
 If you're trying to eat clean, you can almost never go wrong with a salad, but that doesn't mean they have to be boring, or filled with a mix of bland greens and chicken breast.
-Davidsdottir turns to salad for lunch, including two high-protein option, and they both sound equally delicious.
+Davidsdottir turns to salad for lunch, including two high-protein options, and they both sound equally delicious.
 She'll make one with butter lettuce, edamame, and strawberries, and the other with broccoli slaw, roasted sweet potatoes, and egg whites.
 These keep the carb count low, and energy levels high.